-Could a friendly poker game among minor-league teammates lead to a Hall of Fame career for a 29-year-old who had been pitching in professional baseball for nine years, never had won a major-league game, and seldom had put two good years back to back in the minors?
+Could a friendly poker game among minor-league teammates lead to a Hall of Fame career for a 29-year-old who had been pitching in professional baseball for nine years, never had won a major-league game, and seldom had put together two good years back to back in the minors?
 Perhaps.
 Arthur Vance had earned the nickname Dazzy for the dazzling fastball he had shown as a teenage semipro in rural Nebraska.
-He had even had two shots at the major leagues but nary a victory there as his total big-league record consisted of zero wins and four losses.
+He even had two shots at the major leagues, but nary a victory there as his total big-league record consisted of zero wins and four losses.
 In the minors he showed occasional flashes of brilliance, but his best performances were usually followed by a sore arm and a disappointing next season.
 He was with the New Orleans Pelicans in the Southern League that evening when the fateful poker game occurred.

 It was in the Big Easy that the career-changing poker game occurred.
-According to Jack Kavanagh and Norman Macht, Vance banged his arm on the edge of the table while raking in a pot.
+According to Jack Kavanagh and Norman Macht,3 Vance banged his arm on the edge of the table while raking in a pot.
 He immediately felt intense pain.
 When the arm still hurt the next morning, Vance went to a doctor, who diagnosed an underlying injury that had not been discovered by all the medicos who had examined him previously.
 Exactly what the doctor did is unknown.
-Bill James speculated that the surgeon probably removed bone chips and debris from the elbow.
+Bill James4 speculated that the surgeon probably removed bone chips and debris from the elbow.
 That guess seems as good as any.
 At any rate, the operation was a success and the patient not only survived, but he thrived.
 After receiving this treatment, Dazzy was able to pitch again painlessly.
 The Dazzler rebounded to win 21 games for the Pelicans in 1921, his first 20-win season since 1914.
 He made it to the majors to stay the very next year.
-“It was an odd thing,” Vance later recalled.
+“It was an odd thing,” Dazzy later recalled.
 “My arm came back just as quickly as it went sore on me in 1915.
 I awoke one morning and learned I could throw without pain again.”5

 Soon Sutton called his boss back.
 “They say, no Vance, no DeBerry.”

-Sutton interrupted, “Wait a minute, Mr. Ebbets.
+“In that case, “Ebbets replied, “tell them they can …” Sutton interrupted: “Wait a minute, Mr. Ebbets.
 I just talked to DeBerry.
 He wants to go to Brooklyn, naturally, but he says he don’t want to go without Vance.
 He says to tell you that if he looks good down here, it’s because Vance makes him look good.
 And, really, Daz is hot.
-He’s knocked around a lot, and he’s learned how to pitch.
+He’s knocked around a long time and he’s learned how to pitch.
 And he has a fastball.
 A real good fastball.
 He’s the best pitcher in the league.”

 They were quite a pair – Vance and Grimes.
 The two were both great pitchers, but they had little else in common.
 Dazzy was a fun-loving flake; Burleigh was grim, dour, and dead serious on the mound and in the clubhouse.
 Uncharacteristically, Grimes joined Vance and two or three teammates in one after-midnight episode, not out on the town, but in a Pullman car.
 After a series against the Giants in Flatbush, the Robins took a midnight train for Boston and found that the Braves, who had just finished a series in Philadelphia, were on the same train.
 The miscreants cut eyeholes in pillowcases, pulled them over their heads, and invaded the Braves’ sleeping car.
 Announcing that they were the Ku Klux Klan, the miscreants awakened the Boston players and dragged some of them out of bed.
-When they found catcher Mickey O’Neill, they demanded to know what his signs were, and the terrified backstop eventually told them.
+When they found catcher Mickey O’Neil they demanded to know what his signs were, and the terrified backstop eventually told them.

 “Did you write this letter,” Dazzy asked.